scysy6/ComputerVision-Coursework/README.md

 ```
 The model (yolov5s.pt) is loaded from the `ultralytics_yolov5_master folder`, which contains the official YOLOv5 repository and pre-trained weights.

-### Important Note
+##### Important Note

-If some files in `ultralytics_yolov5_master` were missing during the upload process and this causes the code to fail, please extract the ZIP file you uploaded and replace the missing YOLOv5 model files (located in `ultralytics_yolov5_master/`) with the ones from the ZIP file.
+If some files in `ultralytics_yolov5_master` were missing during the upload process and this causes the code to fail running, please extract the ZIP file you uploaded and replace the missing YOLOv5 model files (located in `ultralytics_yolov5_master/`) with the ones from the ZIP file.
 Then, try running the code again.

-## Instruction
+## Operation Instruction

 1.Place the Video Files
-Place the `.MOV` video file in the `records` folder.
+Place the `.mov` video file in the `records` folder.
 The program will automatically search for videos in the `records` folder and generate panoramic images in the `panorama` folder.
 The `panorama_detect` folder contains images  that have been corrected for rotation based on object detection.

 2.Generate Panoramic Images
 Run main.py to process the .mov video files and generate panorama images: